This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Camping in the El Capitan Mountains, New Mexico

 Spice up your winter in New Mexico RV parks.
-Choose a winter RV park anywhere south of Albuquerque and you’re bound to enjoy mild weather and lots of sunshine.
+Choose a winter RV park anywhere south of Albuquerque and you’re bound to enjoy mild weather and lots of sunshine with great hiking trails to explore.
 Most snowbird RVers in New Mexico stick to warmer destinations along or south of Interstate 10.
 Las Cruces is a gateway city that leads to off-the-beaten-path adventures in places like City of Rocks State Park.
 And like Georgia, winter rates at New Mexico state parks are a killer deal.
-When you want a taste of winter, just drive north to ski Taos.
+When you want a taste of winter, just drive north to ski Taos or dip in the hot springs at Ojo Caliente.
 You’ll find plenty of places to go RVing there too if you don’t mind bundling up for a few days.

 Texas